 For Catalyst IT this was an opportunity to work for great organisations, contributing to open source solutions that benefit many.
 This is one of the great perks of working for Catalyst.

-If you are not quite ready for upgrading to 3.9?
-You can still use the plugin in your 3.7 or 3.8 Moodle.
+If you are not quite ready for upgrading to 3.9, you can still use the plugin in Moodle 3.7 or 3.8.
 We've made it available in the Moodle plugins directory.

 Want to take the chance to thank fellow Catalyst developers Matt Porritt, Andrew Madden and Nic Hoobin for your contributions here.
-As always, delivering top shelf code.
+As always, delivering top quality code.